 Trust me.
 You don’t want to try substituting whole or low-fat milk for heavy cream in this simple biscuit recipe!
 Heavy cream makes all the difference in the world for the best moist and flaky biscuits.

 Here’s a quick comparison: heavy cream contains 36-40% milk fat, while whole milk has 3.5-4% milk fat.
-When making biscuits with just 3 ingredients, the right amount of fat is essential for the best and flakiest biscuits!
+When making biscuits with just 3 ingredients, the right amount of fat is essential for the flakiest texture!

 Or, you can even add a pat in the middle before baking to give them that buttery taste.